apache/spark/README.md

   ![Gantt](https://raw.githubusercontent.com/apache/airflow/main/docs/apache-airflow/img/gantt.png)

 - **Code**: Quick way to view source code of a DAG.

   ![Code](https://raw.githubusercontent.com/apache/airflow/main/docs/apache-airflow/img/code.png)

 ## Semantic versioning

-As of Airflow 2.0.0, we support strict [SemVer](https://semver.org/) approach for all packages released.
+As of Airflow 2.0.0, we support a strict [SemVer](https://semver.org/) approach for all packages released.

-There are few specific rules that we agreed to, that define details of versioning of the different
+There are few specific rules that we agreed to that define details of versioning of the different
 packages:

 * **Airflow**: SemVer rules apply to core airflow only (excludes any changes to providers).
   Changing limits for versions of Airflow dependencies is not a breaking change on its own.
 * **Airflow Providers**: SemVer rules apply to changes in the particular provider's code only.
-  SemVer MAJOR and MINOR versions for the packages are independent from Airflow version.
+  SemVer MAJOR and MINOR versions for the packages are independent of the Airflow version.
-  For example `google 4.1.0` and `amazon 3.0.3` providers can happily be installed with `Airflow 2.1.2`.
+  For example, `google 4.1.0` and `amazon 3.0.3` providers can happily be installed with `Airflow 2.1.2`.
 If there are limits of cross-dependencies between providers and Airflow packages, they are present in providers as `install_requires` limitations.
-We aim to keep backwards compatibility of providers with all previously released Airflow 2 versions but there will be sometimes breaking changes that might make some, or all providers, to have minimum Airflow version specified.
-Change of that minimum supported Airflow version is a breaking change for provider, because installing the new provider might automatically upgrade Airflow (which might be undesired side effect of upgrading provider).
+We aim to keep backwards compatibility of providers with all previously released Airflow 2 versions but there will sometimes be breaking changes that might make some, or all providers, have minimum Airflow version specified.
+Change of that minimum supported Airflow version is a breaking change for provider because installing the new provider might automatically upgrade Airflow (which might be an undesired side effect of upgrading provider).
 * **Airflow Helm Chart**: SemVer rules apply to changes in the chart only.
 SemVer MAJOR and MINOR versions for the chart are independent from the Airflow version.
 We aim to keep backwards compatibility of the Helm Chart with all released Airflow 2 versions, but some new features might only work starting from specific Airflow releases.
 We might however limit the Helm Chart to depend on minimal Airflow version.
-* **Airflow API clients**: SemVer MAJOR and MINOR versions follow MAJOR and MINOR version of Airflow.
+* **Airflow API clients**: SemVer MAJOR and MINOR versions follow MAJOR and MINOR versions of Airflow.
   The first MAJOR or MINOR X.Y.0 release of Airflow should always be followed by X.Y.0 release of all clients.
 The clients then can release their own PATCH releases with bugfixes, independently of Airflow PATCH releases.